ClickHouse/clickhouse-kafka-connect/docs/DESIGN.md

 # Introduction

-This issue details the current design and implementation for ClickHouse-kafka-connect and how it aims to achieve exactly-once delivery semantics.
+This document details the current design and implementation for ClickHouse-kafka-connect and how it aims to achieve exactly-once delivery semantics.

 # Requirements